Samsung appeals Apple patent 'windfall' ruling to U.S. Supreme Court

 Samsung's petition must first be accepted for review by the Supreme Court.
 It is the latest step in a long-running patent lawsuit between the rival companies that epitomized the global smartphone wars.

-Samsung Electronics Co Ltd (005930.KS) paid Apple Inc (AAPL.O) $548.2 million on Monday, fulfilling part of its liability stemming from a 2012 verdict for infringing Apple's patents and copying the iPhone's look.
+Samsung Electronics Co Ltd paid Apple Inc $548.2 million on Monday, fulfilling part of its liability stemming from a 2012 verdict for infringing Apple's patents and copying the iPhone's look.

 In its petition to the high court, Samsung said it should not have had to make as much as $399 million of that payout for copying the patented designs of the iPhone's rounded-corner front face, bezel, and gridded icons.